SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

 # Co-Kriging
 Co-kriging is an extension of Gaussian process regression (GPR) that enables multi-fidelity modeling.
 This allows us to model a high-fidelity function using both high-fidelity (experimental) and low-fidelity (simulated by the half-cell model) datasets.
 This method utilizes a **joint covariance function** to simultaneously model the auto-covariances of each individual process and the **cross-covariance** between two related processes.
-The model is optimized jointly, which means that both the kernel parameters and the relationship between the two outputs are learned at the same time.

 ### 1️⃣ **CoKrigingModel Class**
 The `CoKrigingModel` class handles **training, optimization, and prediction**.